Everything you need to know about mosquitoes and top tips to preventing mosquito bites

 Zika Symptoms: In many cases, Zika is asymptomatic.
 In others, infected people experience symptoms including pain, fever, headache, conjunctivitus, and fatigue.

 Zika Prevention: After decades of dormancy, the global Zika outbreak in 2015 reaffirmed Zika as an international cause for concern.
 Pregnant mothers should take extra special precautions, as Zika can cause serious abnormalities in unborn babies.
 Speak to a health practitioner or travel clinic to assess the risks before travelling.
 There is no vaccination for Zike, which makes mosquito bite prevention the top way to avoid infection.
-Cover up with anti-insect clothing and wear DEET mosquito repellent with a DEET content of 50% or lower.
+Cover up with anti-insect clothing and wear mosquito repellent.
 It is also recommended to use mosquito nets and other anti-mosquito accessories to prevent bites.

 How Dengue is Spread: Dengue is spread by mosquito bites.
 The Dengue mosquito which is responsible for transmission is female mosquitoes mainly of the Aedes aegypti species.
 There are four different types of Dengue virus and infection builds immunity only for the particular type (meaning you are still vulnerable to the other three varieties).